CMC COVID-19 Protocols

 Travel and Fieldtrips

-COVID-19 Exposure, Reporting by students and employees and District Communication
+COVID-19 Exposure, Isolation and Quarantine, Reporting by students and employees and District Communication

-Please find CDC’s recommendations for your situation below.
+Please find CalOSHA full recommendations for your situation at the link below.

-The district will also ask employees or students with confirmed COVID diagnosis and have been on campus to identify where they were and who they may have been in close contact with.
+The District will also ask employees or students with confirmed COVID diagnosis and have been on campus to identify where they were and who they may have been in close contact with.
+Faculty will be asked to identify classmates that may have been in close contact with a student who tests positive for COVID.

-If the District is aware of individuals that have had close contact with a person diagnosed with COVID-19, that individual will be instructed to stay home and self-monitor for symptoms and follow CDC guidance if symptoms develop.
+If the District is aware of individuals that have had close contact with a person diagnosed with COVID-19, that individual will be instructed to follow CDC/CalOSHA guidance.

 The District will communicate directly with identified close contacts of confirmed cases and provide a general communication to the College.